 Everything is covered here, although there is an obvious, and understandable, focus on events that Sky Sports is covering live.
-This often means that football is the order of the day, although there is a dedicated button for racing and a wealth of options to explore within the sidebar.
+This often means that football is the order of the day.
+However, there are dedicated buttons for racing and a wealth of options to explore within the sidebar.

-Sky Bet will now price up some predictions for you via the request a bet feature on the app or via twitter of you tweet them using #requestabet.
-These can be all kinds of markets including a goal, player bookings, booking points number of corners and goal scores.
-They used to off “hit the woodwork” but this has since been withdrawn.
+Sky Bet will now price up some predictions for you via the request a bet feature.
+This is available on the app or via twitter if you tweet them using #requestabet.
+Requests can be made on all kinds of markets including a goal, player bookings, booking points number of corners and goal scorers.
+They used to offer “hit the woodwork” but this has since been withdrawn.

-As mentioned, the simple number of markets here is exceptional with a wide range of events dominating your screen as soon as you log into the app.
+As mentioned, the simple number of markets here is exceptional.
+There’s a wide range of events dominating your screen as soon as you log into the app.

-Chances are that you will find most of what you want here, but there is a sidebar to access a whole host of more minor sports, such as Aussie Rules and Gaelic Games, as well as virtual offerings, TV and film specials and even odds on politics.
+Chances are that you will find most of what you want here.
+If not, there is a sidebar to access a whole host of more minor sports such as Aussie Rules and Gaelic Games.
+There’s also virtual offerings, TV and film specials and even odds on politics.
 It all makes for a really balanced offering which you can return on to bet on something new time and time again.

 In-play betting options within the Sky Bet Android app also incentivises visiting regularly.
 There’s a great depth of in-play betting options here, obviously focusing around key sports like the racing, football, golf and tennis.
 The site also offers specials – so it may flash up a deal for Aguero to score next, for example, at limited time odds especially for in-play bettors.
-In fact, log on during a Saturday afternoon and the majority of the promoted items within the app are in-play specials.
+Log on during a typical Saturday afternoon and the majority of the promoted items within the app are in-play specials.

 This is a great all round offering from Sky Bet, one of the modern-day giants of the betting arena.
 You wouldn’t expect any less from a firm that really is at the forefront of sports coverage in the United Kingdom.
 You’ll find reams of sports and markets to bet on here, with competitive odds and enticing in-play options.
 Were it not for the lack of a competitive live-streaming options, this would be one of the leading betting apps on the market.